Musk's latest Twitter cuts: Outsourced content moderators

 “I’ll just be putting my resumes out there and talking to people,” she said.
 “I have two children.
 And I’m worried about being able to give them a nice Christmas, you know, and just mundane things like that, that are important.
 I just think it’s particularly heartless to do this at this time.”

-Content-moderation expert Sarah Roberts, an associate professor at the University of California, Los Angeles, tweeted Sunday that around “3,000+ contractor employees of Twitter were canned last night.”
+Content-moderation expert Sarah Roberts, an associate professor at the University of California, Los Angeles who worked as a staff researcher at Twitter earlier this year, said she believes at least 3,000 contract workers were fired Saturday night.

 Twitter hasn’t said how many contract workers it cut.
-The company gutted its communications department and hasn’t responded to media requests for information since Musk took over.
+The company hasn’t responded to media requests for information since Musk took over.

-“All contractors are not content moderation agents,” Roberts said.
-“Contractors fulfill many key roles inside the company.
-But almost all moderation agents are contractors.”
+At Twitter’s San Francisco headquarters and other offices, contract workers wore green badges while full-time workers wore blue badges.
+Contractors did a number of jobs to help keep Twitter running, including engineering and marketing, Roberts said.
+But it was the huge force of contracted moderators that was “mission critical” to the platform, said Roberts.

+Cutting them will have a “tangible impact on the experience of the platform,” she said.

-In the early days after Musk bought Twitter for $44 billion in late October and dismissed its board of directors and top executives, the billionaire Tesla CEO sought to assure civil rights groups and advertisers that the platform could continue tamping down hate.
+Musk promised to loosen speech restrictions when he took over Twitter.
+But in the early days after Musk bought Twitter for $44 billion in late October and dismissed its board of directors and top executives, the billionaire Tesla CEO sought to assure civil rights groups and advertisers that the platform could continue tamping down hate and hate-fueled violence.

 That message was reiterated by Twitter’s then-head of content moderation, Yoel Roth, who tweeted that the Nov.
 4 layoffs only affected “15% of our Trust & Safety organization (as opposed to approximately 50% cuts company-wide), with our front-line moderation staff experiencing the least impact.”